 The high Atacama desert in South America is the driest non-polar desert on Earth, and spans across parts of four Andean countries - Peru, Bolivia, Argentina, and northern Chile.
-Exploring the entire desert alone would make a great trip to add these four stamps to your passport - the Atacama is a destination in itself, with breathtaking scenery, interesting culture, and some of the world's most incredible natural wonders.
+Exploring the entire desert alone would make a great trip to add these four stamps to your passport since the Atacama has breathtaking scenery, interesting culture, and some of the world's most incredible natural wonders.
 But if you're just visiting Chile, don't skip the desert in the far north of the country.
 Hop a 2-hour flight from Santiago north to Calama and tour San Pedro de Atacama and explore the amazing landscapes around the town.
 If you're looking for what to see in San Pedro de Atacama, these six things will make you fall in love with this funky desert town.

 1. The Architecture